From the 1948 Illinois State Blue Book.

 Calkins was unsuccessful in his attempt for a second term in 1910.
 Nothing else is known of his life, and his date of death is also unknown at this time.

 Rolla W. Coleman, from the Topeka State Journal, Jan.
 29, 1918

 Elected to the Kansas Senate from Johnson County in 1917, Coleman served uninterrupted terms until 1923.
-He was returned to the senate in the election of 1936 and served six more terms from 1937-1949.
-He died in Kansas City, Kansas on April 17, 1954 at age 76 and was later interred at the Olathe Memorial Cemetery in Olathe, Kansas.
-He was survived by his Lina, who died in 1970 at age 88.
+He was returned to the Senate in the election of 1936 and served six more terms from 1937-1949.
+He died in Kansas City, Kansas on April 17, 1954, at age 76 and was later interred at the Olathe Memorial Cemetery in Olathe, Kansas.
+He was survived by his wife Lina, who died in 1970 at age 88.